-The fair value of the properties were determined during the year using the direct market comparison method of valuation by an independent Estate Valuer, Ubosi Eleh and Co - represented by Emeka D. Eleh (FRC/2015/NIESV/0000013406).
+The fair value of the properties were determined during the year using the direct market comparison method of valuation by Emeka D. Eleh (FRC/2015/NIESV/00000013406), a representative of the independent estate valuer, Ubosi Eleh and Co (FRC/2014/0000003997) in January 2022.
 The direct comparison method involves the analysis of similar properties that have recently been transacted upon in the open market within the locality and adjusting appropriately to take care of the peculiarities and level of completion of the subject property in arriving at the value.
 This has therefore been classified under level 3.